connoraking/Disease_classification_and_charges/README.md

 # Hospital Charges Machine Learning Project
 Predicting total hospital charges of critically ill patients via disease and several other health predictors.

-The project will use the following machine learning regression models:
+The project will use the following machine learning regression models (using sci-kit learn):
-- Marginal simple linear regressions
 - Multiple Linear Regression
-  - polynomial terms and interaction terms will be tested
+- Weighted least squares remedial
+- Lasso Regression
+- Ridge Regression
+- Principal Component Regression

+The project will use the following tree based machine learning models:
 - Regression Tree
   - with pruning
 - Bagging